The School Library Pack for special schools

 Special School Library Pack

-Our Special Educational Needs (SEN) School Library Pack 2015-16 contained 10 books, pictured below.
+Our Special Educational Needs (SEN) School Library Pack 2016-17 includes these 10 books.

-Schools received one copy of each of the following:
+Schools will receive one copy of each of the following:

 We also have a number of Special Educational Needs (SEN) resources for other children's books, which are: